Edit a JFrog CLI Server Configuration

 --access-tokenJFrog Platform access token

---access-token-stdinfalseRead the access token from stdin instead of the flag value
+--access-token-stdinfalseRead the access token from standard input instead of the flag value

 --userJFrog Platform username